LahcenHaouch/merkle-tree/src/questions/questions.md

 ## What are some Merkle tree use cases?

-Versioning systems, databases, p2p system, file storage
+Versioning systems, databases, p2p system, file system